Juneteenth in Memphis: Celebrations of Liberation

 How will you celebrate Juneteenth in Memphis?

-Thanks to Telisa Franklin—Memphis Juneteenth is filling the whole month of June with many moments to pull in honor of those that fought for our freedom.
+Thanks to Telisa FranklinMemphis Juneteenth is hosting the 32nd annual Juneteenth Festival June 6th and 7th in honor of those that fought for our freedom.

-Playback Memphis invites BIPOC Memphians to witness a performance made with only them in mind as an all-black cast combines words, movement, and music to unlock healing, transformation, and joy in Memphis—one story at a time.
+Playback Memphis invites BIPOC Memphians to witness a performance made with only them in mind as an all-black cast combines words, movement, and music to unlock healing, transformation, and joy in Memphis.

 Did We Miss Something?